Jon Morgan

 4. Pay the Filing Fee

 A filing fee may be associated with filing for a DBA in Ohio.
-The fees can vary depending on the county and its specific requirements.
+I found that the fees can vary depending on the county and its specific requirements.

 Contact the county clerk or check their website to determine the fee amount and acceptable payment methods.